The mangoes at my Atenas rental home are keeping me awake

 When I read the Atenas rental home tenant’s complaint further, I found out that the letter also mentioned: “Fruit is constantly bouncing off the rancho roof which is particularly startling to the heart”.

 This is where I started to worry because it seemed we had tenants with a heart condition.
-So mangoes are not only bad for your sleep, they’re also bad for your heart.
+So mangoes are not only bad for your sleep, but they’re also bad for your heart.
 Jeez, I thought, I should quit eating mangoes.
 Then tell you all about it so you’re warned and can’t complain about it later.

 It seems to be that when you rent a home in Atenas like this complaining client did, there is a chance you will have a huge problem with the mangoes in your yard.
 Unless we cut like 413,659 trees, take or leave a few, because there are mango trees everywhere in Atenas.
 It’s a miracle nobody got killed by a mango yet.